Jrius4/Automation-For-Data-Managers/Readme.md

-# Python Automation for Data Managers using Python
+# Automation of Tasks by Data Managers using Python

 - Data Types
   - Strings